Federal financial aid is based on financial need. Using the data collected on the FAFSA, financial need is calculated as follows:

 Cost of Attendance

-Cost of Attendance includes tuition and fees, room and board, books and supplies, transportation and other personal expenses.
+The Cost of Attendance is not the balance that you owe the college: it is a calculation of expected expenses during the time you are enrolled in school.
+It includes allowances for tuition and fees, room and board, books and supplies, transportation and other personal expenses.

 Expected Family Contribution